 The ECE professors really care, which helps you care.
 If you feel like you want to help children succeed now, just wait until you learn from the professors here at BYU; They’ll inspire you even more!
 The ECE professors are constantly working with teachers in local schools and in the Lab School on campus so they keep current on the best teaching methods and understand the new challenges that young children face in a rapidly changing world.

 #5 You Truly Are Making A Difference

 You change lives.
 As a future educator you might hear that A LOT, but it's true!
 Teaching the younger grades allows you to help kids learn how to how to deal with emotions, write, read, and work in teams; this is basic knowledge that prepares them for future education.
 This will open doors to them in the future, allow them to be successful, and lead them to opportunities that only a strong foundational education can provide.

 The Early Childhood Education major is seriously amazing.
-This is just a little bit of information on it, but if you have any questions, or just want to talk to an Early Childhood Education major, shoot us an email!
+This is just a little bit of information about it, but if you have any questions about what it is like to be an Early Childhood Education major, contact us here!

 For more information, visit: https://education.byu.edu/ted/early_childhood